alidrus/IOTServer/README.md

 `./printify` to convert it into minified code embedded in a `client.println()` statement.

-In order to change the contents of the page you will need to replace the line that comes directly after
+In order to change the contents of the page you will need to edit *IOTServer.ino* and replace the line that comes directly after the following
+comment:
 ```cpp
     // Serve the HTML page
 ```